 North Carolina

-The North Carolina Administrative Code states that a CNA should be on duty at all times on each patient floor.
-Furthermore, sufficient staff is required to provide nursing and related services to each resident.
+The North Carolina Administrative Code states that facilities with multiple stories should have a CNA on duty at all times on each patient floor.

 Source: North Carolina Administrative Code Title 10A 13D .2303 Nurse Staffing Requirements.